winashcs/bug_bounty_bootcamp/README.md

 Switch : is a device that connects multiple devices in a network.
 It transmits data to only required devices. <br>
 Hub : is a device that connects multiple devices in a network.
 It transmits data to all the connected devices. <br>
 Server : is heart of the network that stores and shares information with other computers, they send the information and handle the requests.<br>
+Ping : is used to test the reachability of a device.
+It sends a packet of data to the destination IP address and waits for the response. <br>
 Data : information that is transmitted over a network. <br>
 Packet/Frame : data is broken down into smaller units with additional information like destination and source address etc so that data reaches its destination accurately.
 It is called as packet in Network Layer but frame in Data Link Layer. <br>
 OSI (Open System Interconnection) model : consists of 7 layers which works towards transfer of data from one network to another network across the globe between sender and receiver.
 It is developed by ISO (International Organization for Standerization). <br>